 Step 1 – Deciding what to benchmark

-Benchmarking can be applied to every aspect of health and safety, but it is good practice to prioritize high hazard and risk areas.
-Such as: Application of hazardous substances and workplace environment or working practices.
+Benchmarking can be applied to every aspect of health and safety, but it is good practice to prioritize high-hazard and risk areas.
+Such as the application of hazardous substances and workplace environment or working practices.

 Step 2 – Deciding the position of your organization